Hobart boasts a high labour force participation rate of 62 percent [i] and a lower than average unemployment rate of 5.5 percent [ii].

-The City hosts 52 per cent of total employment within Greater Hobart.
-This brings over half of the working population to the City most days, making it easy for them to access Hobart CBD shopping.
+The City hosts 47 percent of total employment within Greater Hobart.
+This represents a movement of nearly half of the working population to the City most days.

 The Parliament, Ministry offices and head offices of most State Government Agencies are located in Hobart, mostly in the CBD.
 In addition, the Commonwealth Government has a number of administrative roles based in the city.

-China is Tasmania’s largest market with over $458 million in exports.
-Japan is the second largest export market followed by Taiwan, the Republic of Korea, Hong Kong and the United States of America.
+China is Tasmania’s largest market with over $610 million in exports.
+Malaysia is the second largest export market followed by Japan, India and Hong Kong.

 Major export products include: